 Taking on an employee

 Once you have made the decision that taking someone on is the next step for you or your business, there are some important issues that you must think about.
 This section will help you understand whether you are an employer, and if so, what you have to do.

 Whether you are a busy family taking on a nanny or a successful tradesman taking on a labourer, the thought of becoming an employer might be daunting.
 This section is dedicated to providing information and guidance about key areas that you need to consider, to ensure that you meet your responsibilities and obligations as someone’s employer.

 First you need to check that you will definitely be an employer.
 This will be the case if your worker is classed as an employee for tax purposes and not self-employed.
 We explain more about this in our tax status section.

-As a first-time employer, one of the main things you probably need to do is register with HMRC so that a PAYE system can be set up.
+As a first-time employer, one of the main things you probably need to do is register with HMRC so that a Pay As You Earn (PAYE) system can be set up.
 The main purpose of the PAYE system is for employers to collect tax and National Insurance (NIC) from their employees’ wages on behalf of HMRC and this is done as part of running a 'payroll’.
 We explain more in our setting things up section.

 What other information can I find in this section of the website?